 Recall of laid-off employees to available vacancies in their previously held classifications shall prevail over Article 15 (Promotion & Transfer).
 Affected employees shall be offered reinstatement to employment in the classification, at the previous step on the wage grid, held prior to layoff on the basis of seniority, in reverse order of their layoff, provided they have the skills, qualifications, and ability to perform the available work, before other help may be employed.
 Notification of recall shall be by letter addressed to his or her last known address on the Employer's records with a copy sent to the Union.
-The recall rights will not extend for a period longer than twenty-four (24) months.
+The recall rights will not extend for a period longer than twenty-four (24) months in the case of Editorial and eighteen months in the case of Pre Press.